With growth of popularity of private cloud infrastructures, automation of storage and hypervisor management becomes ever more acute.

 This article describes how to configure, connect and use SMI-S provider to automate management of storage arrays.
 We will use StarWind iSCSI SAN V8 beta as an example of iSCSI storage that can be operated with SMI-S. Click here to download the storage software.

-Storage Management Initiative – Specification (SMI-S) is a standard of disk storage management.
+Storage Management Initiative – Specification (SMI-S) is a standard of the disk storage management.
 SMI-S is based on the Common Information Model (CIM) open standard and on the Web-Based Enterprise Management (WBEM) technology.
 SMI-S is certified as an ISO standard and is supported by many storage system vendors.

 SMI-S is fully supported in Windows Server 2012 by the Storage Spaces functionality.
 Storage Spaces enables the use of SMI-S in PowerShell scripts for automation of administration.